These cupcakes are THE perfect special occasion treat!

 1 ¼ cups warm water

-½ cup plus 2 tablespoons coconut oil
+½ cup plus 2 tablespoons coconut or vegetable oil

 1 ½ teaspoons vanilla extract